5 Best GPU render farms

 Final thoughts

-From two models of GPU render farm above, in Vfxrendering’s opinion, we think the most optimal GPU render farm model is that each node has as many GPUs as possible.
-Not only the number of graphics cards, but also the model should be taken in consideration.
-We choose 4 best render farms for GPU, that is Fox Renderfarm, iRender, Rebusfarm and Xesktop.
+From the two models of GPU render farm above, in Vfxrendering’s opinion, we think the most optimal GPU render farm model is that each node has as many GPUs as possible.
+Not only the number of graphics cards, but also the model should be taken into consideration.
+We chose the 5 best GPU render farms, which are Fox Renderfarm, iRender, Rebusfarm, GarageFarm, and Ranch Computing.

-Fox renderfarm and Rebusfarm are recommended by many 3d artists and studios.
-However, their approach is SaaS, we could not really check the actual configuration of render nodes that are processing our projects.
-For Fox Renderfarm, their price is based on 2 cards node.
-It seems that they also have single card node and quadruple cards node.
+Fox Renderfarm and Rebusfarm are recommended by many 3d artists and studios.
+However, their approach is SaaS, so we could not really check the actual configuration of render nodes that are processing our projects.
+For Fox Renderfarm, their price is based on 2 card nodes.
+It seems that they also have a single card node and a quadruple card node.
 But it is not clear.
-Besides, user can choose among four GPU models when submitting the job: GTX 1080Ti, RTX 2080Ti, RTX 3060, RTX 3090.
+Besides, users can choose among four GPU models when submitting the job: GTX 1080Ti, RTX 2080Ti, RTX 3060, RTX 3090.
 Interestingly, the price is the same for any GPU model.

-For IaaS options, we have iRender and Xesktop.
-A feature of IaaS render farm is full control.
-User will access the instance and work directly on it.
-So we can clearly see the actual configuration of node, like how many GPU, the GPU model, etc. For iRender, their servers are all equipped with RTX 3090.
-RTX 3090 is one of the latest GPUs of NVIDIA RTX series (the latest RTX 3090Ti was released on 29 March 2022).
-This high-end card, with 661 OctaneBench score is best for editing and rendering.
-Furthermore, its 24 vRAM is overkill (they also provide NVLink to double vRAM). iRender have 1x, 2x, 4x, 6x and 8x cards servers for single, dual and multiple GPU render engines.
+For IaaS & PaaS options, we have iRender.
+One feature of an IaaS render farm is full control.
+Users will access the instance and work directly on it.
+In addition, the server also has some software pre-installed (Blender, Cinema 4D & Redshift, Stable Diffusion) so you can completely render as soon as you connect to the server without setup.
+So we can clearly see the actual configuration of the node, such as the number of GPUs, GPU models, etc. For iRender, all their servers are equipped with RTX 4090.
+RTX 4090 is one of the latest GPUs in the NVIDIA RTX series (RTX 5090 is the latest card series released in January 2025).
+This high-end graphics card, with an OctaneBench score of 1316, is the best for editing and rendering.
+Moreover, its 24 vRAM is overkill. iRender has 1x, 2x, 4x, 6x, and 8x card servers for single, dual, and multi-GPU rendering engines.

-To sum up, we can rank the Best GPU render farms as iRender, Rebusfarm, Fox Renderfarm, Xesktop respectively.
+To sum up, we can rank the best GPU render farms as iRender, RebusFarm, Fox Renderfarm, GarageFarm, and Ranch Computing, respectively.

 See more: